Viability of the $R+e^T$ cosmology: Confrontation with Hubble data

 \section{Confrontation with Hubble data}

 In this section, we put constrains on the model parameters $\alpha $ and $ \beta $ of the presented model in view of the observational Hubble dataset (OHD) $H(z)$.

-We consider the OHD containing $28$ data points of $H$ in the redshift range $0.100\leqslant z\leqslant 2.3$ with the corresponding standard deviations $\sigma _{H}$.
-Those are obtained by the differential age techniques applied to evolving galaxies \cite{Simon}-\cite{Font}.
-We take the present value of the Hubble parameter as $H_{0}=67.8$Km/s/Mpc as suggested by Planck satellite results \cite{planck_collaboration/2015}, to complete the dataset.
-In the calculation of $ H(z)$ dataset, the mean values of the model parameters $\alpha $ and $\beta $ are determined by minimizing
+We consider the OHD containing $57$ data points of $H$ in the redshift range $0.07\leqslant z\leqslant 2.36$ with the corresponding standard deviations $ \sigma _{H}$. $31$ points are obtained by the differential age techniques applied to evolving galaxies and $26$ points are obtained by BAO and other methods \cite{Hz}.
+We take the present value of the Hubble parameter as $H_{0}=67.8$Km/s/Mpc, as suggested by Planck satellite results \cite{planck_collaboration/2015} to complete the dataset.
+In the calculation of $H(z)$ dataset, the mean values of the model parameters $ \alpha $ and $\beta $ are determined by minimizing

-where $p_{s}$ denotes the parameters of the model to be constrained, $H_{th}$ denotes the theoretical (model based) values of the Hubble parameter, $ H_{obs}$ signifies the observed values of the Hubble parameter and $\sigma _{H(z_{i})}$ is the standard error in each observed value.
-The summation runs over $28$ observational data points at redshifts $z_{i}$ together with the $H_{0}$ value.
+where $p_{s}$ denotes the parameters of the model to be constrained, $H_{th}$ denotes the theoretical (model based) values of the Hubble parameter, $H_{ \text{obs}}$ signifies the observed values of the Hubble parameter and $ \sigma _{H(z_{i})}$ is the standard error in each observed value.
+The summation runs over $57$ observational data points at redshifts $z_{i}$ together with the $H_{0}$ value.

-The likelihood contours in the $\alpha -\beta $ plane with $1\sigma $, $2\sigma $ and $3\sigma $ errors are obtained for our model as shown in Fig.\ref{fig:Contour-EXP}.
-The best fit values of $\alpha $ and $ \beta $ come out to be $\alpha =0.31006$ and $\beta =0.75461$, with minimum $ \chi ^{2}=20.9546$.
+The likelihood contours in the $\alpha -\beta $ plane with $1\sigma $, $ 2\sigma $ and $3\sigma $ errors are obtained for our model as shown in Fig. \ref{fig:Contour-EXP}.
+The best fit values of $\alpha $ and $\beta $ come out to be $\alpha =0.265005$ and $\beta =0.800925$, with minimum $\chi ^{2}=31.6247$.

-The Hubble data with error bars can be seen in Fig.\ref {fig:hzerror} together with the curves of the $\Lambda $CDM and $e^T$ models.
-The figure clearly shows a nice fit to the OHD for the $e^T$ model with $\alpha=0.31006$ and $\beta =0.75461$.
+The Hubble data with error bars can be seen in Fig.\ref{fig:hzerror} together with the curves of the $\Lambda $CDM and $R+e^T$ models.
+The figure clearly shows a nice fit to the OHD for the $R+e^T$ model with $\alpha=0.265005 $ and $\beta =0.800925$.

+One of the most important and crucial phenomena in the evolution of the Universe is the cosmological \textquotedblleft phase transition\textquotedblright\ i.e. the time when the universe changes from a decelerating phase of expansion to an accelerating one.
+The model we obtained here indeed possesses the characteristic of cosmological phase transition for the constrained values of $\alpha $ and $\beta $ as one can see in Fig.\ref{fig1}.

+From Fig.\ref{fig1}, one can observe that the phase transition from deceleration to acceleration occurs at $z_{t}=0.571166$. $z_{t}$ for our model and is in good agreement with the value predicted in \cite {Capozziello14}-\cite{Farooq17}.
+Moreover, we can calculate the present value of the deceleration parameter as $q_{0}=-0.22$ and is also in agreement with some recent constraints put on $q_{0}$ \cite{giostri/2012}.

+With the constrained values of the model parameters $\alpha$ and $\beta$, the plot of $\rho (z)$ is shown in Figure 7.